A river meanders through a forest

 • Redundancy

-The figure below shows a data flow diagram of a basic data logger consisting of a HW part and two SW parts.
+The figure below shows a data flow diagram of a basic data logger consisting of a hardware part and two software parts.
 Note that the interrupt handler is separated from the main loop.

 If analog or digital signal processing is a central aspect of your system, data flow diagrams are even more beneficial.
 These systems usually consist of many independent processing steps which are split into several parallel processing paths.
 Such structures can be represented in a data flow diagram in an easy and clear manner.